 The Eiger Trail

-However, the trail is very well marked and easy to follow.
-At the station, look for the bright yellow-orange trail signs or the large signs that direct you to the temporary access to the Eiger Trail.
+The trail is very well marked and easy to follow.
+At the station, look for the bright yellow-orange trail signs or the large signs that direct you to the Eiger Trail.

 The trail sign at the trailhead states that it takes 2 hours to hike this trail if you start at Eigergletscher.
 We typically hike much faster than most estimates.
 However, it took us 2.5 hours, simply because we stopped so frequently to take photos and enjoy the views.